indeedeng/vowpal-wabbit-java/README.md

 Motivation
 ----------

-[Vowpal wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) is widely used machine learning package.
+[Vowpal wabbit](https://github.com/JohnLangford/vowpal_wabbit/wiki) is a widely used machine learning package.

-One one hand it is very production friendly, on another hand it has the implementation of state of art of modern machine learning research.
+One on hand it is very production friendly, on another hand it has the implementation of state of art of the modern machine learning research.

 It has bindings to a lot of programing languages including java.
 However its java binding has following problems: